 You must make sure that the power of attorney you select is a limited form.
 You do not want your agent to have any more powers than selling your home for the price you want, closing on the residence and sending the money in your direction.
 With the durable or general form, they would be able to handle all your financial affairs, which would be very risky as they could use it to make withdrawals from your bank account among other things.

-You have read the best review article categorized by accident attorney and the title Power of Attorney For Your Real Estate Agent.
-You can bookmark or spread this post by using this URL http://duiattorney-info.blogspot.com/2012/01/power-of-attorney-for-your-real-estate.html.
+and the title Power of Attorney For Your Real Estate Agent.
+You can bookmark or spread this post by using this URL https://duiattorney-info.blogspot.com/2012/01/power-of-attorney-for-your-real-estate.html.
 Thank You!

 Comments :